ProcyonisComputing/ProcyoLang/README.md

 ## ProcyoLang Interactive Shell vs ProcyoLang Script Interpreter:
 ### ProcyoLang Interactive Shell
-The ProcyoLang Interactive Shell is a command-line interface that allows users to interact with ProcyoLang, however, it lacks few features/commands present in ProcyoLang Script Interpreter, like actual `for` loop.
+The ProcyoLang Interactive Shell is a command-line interface that allows users to interact with ProcyoLang, however, it lacks few features/commands present in ProcyoLang Script Interpreter, like actual `for` loop, `if-else` statements, etc.
 ### ProcyoLang Script Interpreter
 The ProcyoLang Script Interpreter is a command-line tool that runs ProcyoLang Source Files (.pcl), which is supplied to it as argument.

 #### Usage:
-`pl prog.pcl`
+`python pl.py prog.pcl`

+## What's new in Alpha 8?
+* Added support for simple `if-else`.
+* We stopped updating the Interactive Shell with newer commands and script-specific features like loops, conditional statements, etc, as we promote and recommend the Script Interpreter.
+However, we will still provide the Interactive Shell in downloads and repository and not delete it.
+* We stopped binary released of pre-release versions of ProcyoLang, we will restart the binary executable release while this project reaches stability and enters stable or release-preview state.

-## What's new in Alpha 7?
+## What was new in Alpha 7?
 * Added support for `till` and `noDuckTill` member operators in `for` loop.
 * Updated `input` to actually take input and store it in the specified variable.
 * Added new string space escape sequence `|s|` in `for` loop and `input` routines.